jessicamcinchak/slider-widget/README.md

 	var data = [2010, 2011, 2012, 2013, 2014];

-Invoke the module, draw the slider, and define your custom change event through a callback function.
-Using Backbone, we bind our event to our module, listen for changes to the active data point, and trigger the change we set in the instance of slider.on().
-This example changes the color of a div as the slider steps through multiple years.
+Invoke the module and draw the slider.

 	var slider = Slider();
 	slider.create();

+Define your custom change event through a callback function.
+Using Backbone, we bind our event to our module, listen for changes to the active data point, and trigger an event we define in the instance of slider.on().
+This example changes the color of a div as the slider steps through multiple years.

 	slider.on('change', function(rgb) {
 	    $("#box").css('background-color', function() {
 	        var currentColor = $("#box").css('background-color'), //.css() method returns 'rgb(r, g, b)' format